slobbe/codex-meter/README.md

   </p>
 </div>

-> Inspired by [CodexBar](https://github.com/steipete/CodexBar) by [Peter Steinberger](https://github.com/steipete), adapted for GNOME.

 ## Features

 - Displays current 5-hour session and weekly Codex usage.
 - Predicts whether current usage trends will hit the session or weekly limit before reset.
+- Show percentages as usage consumed or capacity left.
 - Choose between raw percentages or progress bars in the panel indicator.
-- Show percentages as usage consumed or capacity left.
-- Supports manual refresh and configurable background refresh intervals.

 ## Install